What Does “Com Fail” Mean?

 How To Clear The “Com Fail” Message:

 Clearing the “com fail” message is easy.
-It involves simply sending a signal through to the central station… “Clear the line,” so to speak.
+It involves simply sending a signal through to the central station… Reset the cellular transmitter.

 - Step Two: State that you had a “com fail” and need to clear your alarm panel.